 The material and the frame of a conical hat

 The palm trees and palm leaves are easily found in any countryside in Vietnam, so this could be why it became the primary materials to make conical hats.
 The leaves are beaten to open up the layers and dried under the sun to become harder and more durable.
 The leaves are then ironed; this part of the process is the most sophisticated because it requires the right amount of pressure and heat you apply.
 If the heat is too little, the leaves will not be straightened, but too much heat and pressure will burn the leaves.
 After that, two layers of leaves are placed on the hat frame.
 The frame is made of bamboo sticks that have been shredded and bent into circles of different diameters.
-The vertical bamboo strips will be used as backbones of the frame, and circled strips will be placed from the bottom to the top of the frame into a conical net.
+The vertical bamboo strips will be used as the backbones of the frame, and circled strips will be placed from the bottom to the top of the frame into a conical net.
 People will sew the palm leaves together with small threads, which requires a lot of skills and patience from the makers to make the perfect shape and knit the leaves tightly.
 This part usually takes a lot of time even for the professionals; it might take a whole day for an amateur to finish one conical hat.

 Conical hat with (right) and without (left) a strap

 Two threaded holders will be sewed on two sides, inside the conical hat.
 Those are where a silky neck strap is tightened to keep the hat positioned on your head.
-After that, the conical hat is processed with heat (on fire or under the sun) one last time to prevent mold and turns a lighter color.
+After that, the conical hat is processed with heat (on fire or under the sun) one last time to prevent mold and turn a lighter color.
 Finally, it is coated with turpentine oil that gives a protective film and makes the conical hat a bit glossy.

 The Vietnamese conical hats have made it to the world; Amazon sells conical hats for an average price of US$18/piece.
 But you can buy it for a much lower price when visiting Vietnam.
 A typical hat in Vietnam is about VND 30,000 (USD 1.5), ranging to VND 100,000 (USD 5), depending on how it is decorated.
 Sophisticated hats like “non bai tho” should be about VND 60,000 (USD 3) and above.